Asko7779/about-me/README.md

 - **6. Digital Forensics** - *One of my favorite cybersecurity fields, digital forensics - another one of my frameworks, still in development.*
 - **7. System Programming** - *Apart from cybersecurity, my other focus is system programming, such as: Operating systems, embedded systems, security mechanisms, applications and so on.*

-**I am proficient in multiple programming language, which include:**
+**I am proficient in multiple programming languages, which include:**
 *Java, Python, C/C++, C#, Rust, Assembly, JavaScript, Ruby, PHP, Lua and I'm still learning more to expand my knowledge*